ceopinio/ceo-estimacions/README.md

 configuration file are attached to the R global environment for ease of use.

-1. `data-cleaning.R` reads in the raw data in SPSS format and selects and transforms the variables that are used during the rest of the pipeline.
+1. `01-data-cleaning.R` reads in the raw data in SPSS format and selects and transforms the variables that are used during the rest of the pipeline.
 It is worth noting that the file also transforms the names of the different parties to a format that can be used as factor names by R.

-2. `past-behavior.R` estimates weights that match the reported electoral behavior the distribution of their primary language of the respondents to known frame values.
+2. `02-past-behavior.R` estimates weights that match the reported electoral behavior the distribution of their primary language of the respondents to known frame values.
 A proportion of respondents say that they don't remember who they voted for or even whether they voted in the last election.
 For these individuals, model predictions are used.

-3. `expected-behavior.R` estimates the electoral behavior of all respondents in the survey at the individual level.
+3. `03-expected-behavior.R` estimates the electoral behavior of all respondents in the survey at the individual level.
 There are two behaviors of interest: whether the respondent will vote and the party they will vote for.
 A proportion of respondents do not report